woojiahao/tp/docs/team/sp4ce-cowboy.md

   color complexity and target user engagement, which is also elaborated in the Developer Guide._

-**Decommissioned Features** (Some features that I had implemented but removed due to various constraints)
+**Decommissioned Features** (Some features that I had implemented prior but removed due to various constraints)

 * **Local User Guide**: [PRs: [#82](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/82)]
   * **What it was:** A PDF version of the UGthat the user can access directly from UniCa$h